 The Vines aims to promote independence and help each resident to return back into the community, where possible.

-Introducing our new flats at The Vines
+Self-contained flats at The Vines

-The two new self-contained flats at The Vines are specifically designed as transitional accommodation and a stepping stone to either supported living or a placement within our residential care home in the future.
+The two self-contained flats at The Vines are specifically designed as transitional accommodation and a stepping stone to either supported living or a placement within our residential care home in the future.

 Our flats will provide an ideal pathway to help ensure that the people we support progress to a less restrictive environment, equipped with the skills required to live as independently as possible.

 The Vines provides a step-down service that offers support for individuals who have had their initial post-acute rehabilitation in hospital services.
 For individuals with a PNC, we offer a flexible and responsive approach to their care.
 We celebrate and support what they are able to do, when they are able to do so, whilst preparing for ways they can continue to excel as their condition progresses.